googlefonts/googlefonts.github.io/gf-guide/tags.md

 - **Technology**
 - **Seasonal**

-The selected categories and the number of fonts matching these criteria are then displayed at the top of the selection.
+The chosen categories and the number of fonts matching these criteria are displayed at the top of the selection panel.

 <br>
 <figure>